SRP Credit Policy

 If a payment item is returned or denied by your financial institution, we will require immediate repayment with cash, a personal or business check, a cashier’s check or a money order.
 We will charge you a fee for processing the returned item.

 If your account has two or more returned payment items in 12 months, we will designate the account as cash-only, and your payments will need to be made with cash, a cashier’s check or a money order until your account no longer has a cash-only status.
-Cash payments can be made at any SRP PayCenter location or participating retail locations.
+Cash payments can be made at participating retail locations.

 We will disconnect your service without further notice if your payment item is returned under one or more of the following circumstances: